 It is important to note that the while the Public Health Dept. has issued the health order, the department is not an enforcement agency and hence is not in the position to hold ACSO staff accountable for violating the order.
 ACSO itself is the enforcement agency in this case.

 Further, the health order only applies to ACSO staff who work at SRJ and not Wellpath’s medical staff assigned to the jail or other contractors.
-When the Vanguard questioned if Wellpath would consider implementing a surveillance testing requirement for their employees that mirrors the Public Health Dept.’s order, Mike Durbin, the Health Services Administrator, stated that they have no plans to do so.
+When we questioned if Wellpath would consider implementing a surveillance testing requirement for their employees that mirrors the Public Health Dept.’s order, Mike Durbin, the Health Services Administrator, stated that they have no plans to do so.
 This is despite the fact that as of April 23, only 106 out of 135 full-time medical staff at the jail consented to taking a vaccine.

 Testing for Jail Population